 Weight gain has become a problem that affects more and more people nowadays.
 This occurrence has links also to some hormonal abnormalities.
-Hormonal imbalances tend to occur especially in women in age.
-It has been a place of interest of many researchers and people themselves to find out why it happens and how it is possible to get the hormonal level in the balance.
+Hormonal imbalances tend to occur especially in women up in age and the result can be weight gain.
+It has been a place of interest for many researchers and people themselves to find out why it happens and how it is possible to get the hormonal level in balance.
 Different hormone levels are changed among women in age.

 DHEA (dehydroepiandrosterone) supports lean muscle development and at the same time fat loss.
 Its level declines with age (“reducing by as much as 80 percent by our mid-seventies.”